prubioamzubiri/tcg-pocket-collection-tracker/README.md

 The frontend is built as a static HTML site, powered by React and TypeScript.
 We utilize Vite to compile it into a standalone application, which is hosted cost-free on GitHub Pages.
 The UI leverages ShadCN and Tailwind CSS, while react-table is employed for handling extensive card lists, supported by react-virtualize for efficient data virtualization.

 ### Backend
-Our backend infrastructure utilizes Appwrite.io, an open-source alternative to Firebase or Supabase, with robust features including a free tier supporting up to 75,000 monthly active users.
+Our backend infrastructure utilizes Supabase.
 The backend manages user authentication (via OTP email) and includes a database for card storage.

 ## Features